apache/activemq-artemis/docs/user-manual/en/address-model.md

 ## Advanced Address Configuration

-### Pre-configuring subscription queue semantics
+### Static Subscription Queues

-In most cases it’s not necessary to pre-create subscription queues.
-The relevant protocol managers take care of creating subscription queues when clients request to subscribe to an address.
-The type of subscription queue created, depends on what properties the client request.
-E.g. durable, non-shared, shared etc...
-Protocol managers uses special queue names to identify which queues below to which consumers and users need not worry about the details.
+In most cases it’s not necessary to statically configure subscription queues.
+The relevant protocol managers take care of dynamically creating subscription queues when clients request to subscribe to an address.
+The type of subscription queue created depends on what properties the client request.
+For example, durable, non-shared, shared etc.  Protocol managers use special queue naming conventions to identify which queues belong to which consumers and users need not worry about the details.

-However, there are scenarios where a user may want to use broker side configuration to pre-configure a subscription.
-And later connect to that queue directly using a [Fully Qualified Queue name](#fully-qualified-queue-names).
-The examples below show how to use broker side configuration to pre-configure a queue with publish subscribe behavior for shared, non-shared, durable and non-durable subscription behavior.
+However, there are scenarios where a user may want to use broker side configuration to statically configure a subscription and later connect to that queue directly using a [Fully Qualified Queue name](#fully-qualified-queue-names).
+The examples below show how to use broker side configuration to statically configure a queue with publish subscribe behavior for shared, non-shared, durable and non-durable subscription behavior.

-#### Configuring a shared durable subscription queue with up to 10 concurrent consumers
+#### Shared, Durable Subscription Queue using max-consumers

 The default behavior for queues is to not limit the number connected queue consumers.
 The **max-consumers** parameter of the queue element can be used to limit the number of connected consumers allowed at any one time.

-Open the file <broker-instance>/etc/broker.xml for editing.
+Open the file `<broker-instance>/etc/broker.xml` for editing.

 ```xml
 <configuration ...>